shagar619/Redux/README.md

 #### 🔑 2.
 Actions

+Actions in Redux are plain JavaScript objects that contain information about an event that occurred in the application.
+They are the only way to send data to the Redux store and trigger state updates.

+Each action must have a type property that describes the event, and it can optionally carry a payload with additional data.

 - Plain JavaScript objects that describe what happened.
 - Must have a `type` field (string) and can include additional data (payload).